freelancingsols/SDMS/SDMSApps/SDMS.AuthenticationWebApp/README.md

 ### Test External Login

-1. Configure Auth0 or Google credentials in `appsettings.Development.json`
+1. Configure Auth0 or Google credentials in `appsettings.json` or via environment variables
 2. Open frontend at `http://localhost:4200`
 3. Click "Sign in with Auth0" or "Sign in with Google"
 4. Complete external authentication